What to Expect After One Year of Mentoring a Young Adult on the Spectrum

 Tip 1: Establish Routines and Clear Expectations

-Young adults on the spectrum frequently flourish in organized settings with foreseeable routines.
-Creating a daily schedule can help provide them with a sense of stability and security.
+Young adults on the spectrum often do best in structured environments with predictable routines.
+Developing a routine provides young adults a sense of routine and security.
+That is the first step:.
 Here’s how to start:

 Tip 2: Foster Social Skills Development